16 Most HAUNTED Places In Michigan | Spooky Houses | Asylum | Abandoned Attractions To Scare Years off Your Life!

 Check out their historical haunted tours and ghost investigations offered in the summer and fall months!

-That's enough evidence to list this Inn on our most haunted places in Michigan list!
+That's enough evidence to place this Inn on our most haunted places in Michigan list!

 View this post on Instagram